alvisespano/Lw/README.md

 # Lw

-Lw is a general-purpose statically-typed functional language with advanced features.
+Lw is a general-purpose statically-typed functional-first language aimed at writing succinct, robust, powerful and highly reusable code.
+It includes some of the most advanced achievements in language literature as well as several novel features.
-It is currently in development and some of its features are yet to come or still unstable, nonetheless it has reached a stage at which people who enjoy experimenting with new programming languages may start to play with it.
+Lw is currently in development and its implementation could still be unstable, nonetheless it has reached a stage at which people who enjoy experimenting with new programming languages may want to play with it.

-I will keep this README file updated and document the most interesting among its constructs and features.
-Consider, however, that any feature may change in the future or may get broken at some point until a stable version is released.
+I will keep this README file updated and increasingly document the language as development goes on.
+Consider, however, that features may change in the future or may get broken at some point until a stable version or an hotfix is released.

 ## Installation